NichloasChiu/Manjaro/README.md

 <!--   export LANG=zh_CH -->
 <!--   ``` -->

+If ventoy starts manjaro, please use the option `Grub2 Mode` to start the new version of Manjaro

 - #### Install ViewTurbo(Ruming software)

   Open [the official website](https://web.vtpro.xyz/zh) to download the Linux version deb installation file